From Anxiety to Confidence

 Channelling Anxiety to Great Confidence

 In our new book Anxiety at Work, we found one of the nastier sides of anxiety is making smart, capable people feel insecure and question their abilities.
 My coauthors Adrian GostickAnthony Gostick, and I interviewed dozens of employees, and most of them said they feel anxiety about how they're doing in their jobs.
-People want to know what their managers think about their work, and they have a future in the organization.
+People want to know what their managers think about their work, and they have a future in the organisation.
 Interestingly, high-performing employees often misread the lack of attention from their leader as a sign that things are not good at all.
 Anxiety Treatment can be helpful for employees struggling with these feelings, as it can provide coping strategies and tools to manage anxiety symptoms, allowing them to perform better in their roles and feel more confident about their abilities.

 Cicero called gratitude "not only the greatest of virtues, but the parent of all others."

 In an uncertain world, managers can reduce anxiety by offering sincere gratitude for great work—and being specific about how it helped the team.
 It's interesting that when people feel like their manager has faith in them, they can take constructive conversations much easier.
-They also realize when there is a problem, it's not about them.
+They also realise that when there is a problem, it's not about them.
 There is a problem, but they are not the problem.

 Great leaders we've studied don't offer up general praise like, 'good job' 'great job' – the fact is, if you can say it to your dog, it's probably not genuine gratitude.
 I'm talking about leaders who offer gratitude with sincerity and specificity.
 When people are shown sincere gratitude, neurotransmitters in their brain send out dopamine and serotonin and contribute to their good mood.
 How great is that?
 Just by practicing heartfelt gratitude, leaders can create a physiological superhighway, so to speak, to happiness on their teams.